-Headmasters List - Students who achieve excellence, those that have sustained a 90% average or above throughout the school year, are recognized by inclusion on the Headmaster's List.
+Headmasters List - Students who achieve excellence are recognized by inclusion on the Headmaster's List.
 Students in grades 3 - 8 achieving a 90% average or above attain honors, with those achieving a 95% or above receiving high honors.
 An average below 70% in any class disqualifies one from inclusion on the Headmaster's List.